sailfishos-mirror/bind9/doc/arm/plugins.rst

 -------

 Plugins are a mechanism to extend the functionality of ``named`` using dynamically loadable libraries.
-By using plugins, core server functionality can be kept simple for the majority of users; more complex code implementing optional features need only be installed by users that need those features.
+By using plugins, the core server functionality can be kept simple for the majority of users; more complex code implementing optional features need only be installed by users that need those features.